This is a true story.

 “If I get one more I’m-only-here-because-my-teacher-made-me knucklehead,” I curmudged, “I’m going to become a custodian.”

 “This is community college, sweetie.
 You’re already in the recycling biz.
 Have a lemon cookie.”
-Before Trina could dispense the proffered analgesic, her 11:30 came in.

 I skimmed the first page.
 “Redemption Essay?”